 The facility at Dragvoll consists of two overhanging walls and a vertical wall, each wall is about 12 meters.

-– The wall is equipped with quickdraws and two screwgate carabiners for top anchor.
+– The wall is equipped with quickdraws and a screwgate and a wiregate carabiner for the top anchor.

 – It is required that individual climbers have their own personal equipment such as shoes, harness, rope and belay device.